 October is National Pregnancy and Infant Loss Awareness Month

-What’s the one piece of advice you give the most often?
+What’s the one piece of advice you give most often?

 What are some of the universal experiences you’ve seen in your work with families who’ve suffered this kind of loss?

-What’s one thing you’d like to share with an expectant family?
+What’s one thing you’d like to share with a new griever?

-What are some ways others can help support an expectant family?
+What are some ways others can help support someone in their grief?

-Are there any aspects of healthy pregnancy and infant-loss prevention others may find surprising?
+Are there any aspects of this kind of grief others may find surprising?

 Is there anything else you’d like to share that you think can help others?